seantcaron/tools/README.md

 Find all drives that should be members of a given MD RAID array.

+#### mongobackup.sh

+Simple MongoDB backup script with rotation to be used as a cron job.

 #### plvc.py

 Compare version of installed Python library reported by pip with a version number specified on the command line.